PROPOSED SOUTHERN CALIFORNIA EMERGENCY OPERATIONS CENTER

 The project was first discussed as an 8-acre project, then it went to 9 acres.
 It was increased again to 15 acres in order to add more warehouse space.
 How will that impact the planning in Costa Mesa for our RHNA of 11,700+ new residential units?
 Governor Newsom issued two executive orders stating excess state-owned land is to be sold for housing.
 The City intended to zone FDC so that at least 2,300 units could be built there.
 With 15 fewer acres at FDC on which to build housing, that task is much harder and will likely require higher densities (taller buildings) than originally projected.
 Note that for its EOC project the State selected prime acreage that is adjacent to the golf course and away from Harbor Boulevard.

 In June 2022, the California Legislature adopted a budget that, among other things, gave the City of Costa Mesa funding for the management of the planning of affordable housing on FDC.
 See SB 188, which added Section 14670.31 to the Government Code.
+The planning by the City for the FDC Specific Plan has been underway for some time now.

 Government Code Section 14670.31(a)(7) states “It is the intent of the Legislature that the Fairview Developmental Center property be utilized for a mixed-use development, including mixed-income housing.
 The development would include and prioritize affordable housing, including at least 200 units of permanent supportive housing, and open space.”